uppedtrout/Better-config/README.md

 hilt of the Sword, while pronouncing the formula BARRA MASS SSARATU!
 BARRA!
 Thou mayest not depart thine sacred precincts until the Watcher has been given this license, else he will devour thee.
 Such are the laws.
-And he care not what he Watches, only that he obey the Priest.Downloaded from www.holybooks.com THE BOOK MAKLU OF THE BURNING OF EVIL
+And he care not what he Watches, only that he obey the Priest.
+THE BOOK MAKLU OF THE BURNING OF EVIL
 SPIRITS
 HERE are the Banishments, the Burnings, and the Bindings handed down to us by ENKI,